sjbennett123/polarlarp/content/past_writeups/202210/unholy_warcry/_index.md

 ---
-title: "Strange Alchemy"
+title: "Unholy Warcry"
 date: 2022-11-10T10:33:21-05:00
 draft: false
 weight: 10
-description: The Bloody Fist have taken over the Alchemy Lab in Stonewood!
-This is horrible for the town as the production of potions will stop without it being restored.
-The Bloody Fist with full control over a towns supply of Alchemy will make them very scary.
+day: saturday
+layout: module

+description: The Bloody Fist have taken Mausoleum of Fallen Heroes in Stonewood.
+They have left a mess of Undead abominations behind to fight as a final insult to the Stonewood citizens.
 ---

 P.44 To Ward off Famine (Granary): The Granary of Stonewood has been besieged by Bloody Fist scouts!
 They don’t seem terribly interested in the Grain but something else is happening in that building besides just eating….